 SW 6378 Crisp Linen is a very warm white with a pale tan hue and has a definite pinkish undertone as well as yellow which means it can easily look peachy.

 SW 6378 has no cool tones so keep that in mind when you’re picking colors to coordinate with it.
 Any harmonizing colors should be warm with corresponding red or yellow hues.

 Crisp Linen can throw a pinkish yellowy cast over the room so when choosing lighting and flooring keep that in mind too.
 Try to avoid any cool tones (blue or black) in stone, wood or tile flooring and use light bulbs that are pure or warm white.
 Lampshades or light covering scan also throw off a lightbulb color so consider keeping those in warm tones.

 Crisp Linen can be used as trim paint, cabinet color or wall color.
-If your home’s trim is painted in SW 6378, one of these accent colors for walls or cabinets will keep your palette warm and lively without clashing with its peachy side.
+If your home’s trim is painted in SW 6378, use one of these accent colors for walls or cabinets to keep your color scheme warm and lively without clashing with Crisp Linen’s peachy side!

 These two neutral colors, Irish Cream and Believable Buff will pair nicely with Crisp Linen and are perfect if you want a little deeper color on the walls with Crisp Linen as the trim.
 Believable Buff is a versatile neutral and here’s several other coordinating palettes that work with this popular tan shade.

 Irish Cream is a little lighter than Believable Buff but a shade or two darker than Crisp Linen.
 Perfect for picking out Crisp Linen trim, whether you use it on the bottom half of wainscotting or inside a bookcase shelf.
 When you want to keep your room neutral or monochromatic but crave a little something extra, Irish Cream will play happily alongside Crisp Linen.